hyde65/casting-agency/README.md

 ```
 - Returns: a json with the next keys:
     - success: True.
-    - deleted: The id of the actor deleted.
+    - deleted: (int) The id of the actor deleted.

+Example
 ```JSON
 {
     "id": 3,